rashaadmirza/rashaadmirza/README.md

 ### Hi, I’m Rashaad!

-I’m a Computer Science graduate student at Northeastern University with experience building end-to-end systems across frontend, backend, cloud infrastructure, and data pipelines.
+I’m a Computer Science graduate from Northeastern University with experience building end-to-end systems across frontend, backend, cloud infrastructure, and data pipelines.
 I enjoy working on problems where correctness and real-world impact matter.

 I’ve built and shipped production systems in healthcare, education, and social-impact domains, and I bring a strong product and human-centered perspective to engineering work while maintaining rigor and performance.